-Living beings are disappearing in large part because of climate change.
+As she see’s it, living beings are disappearing in large part because of climate change.
 Climate change is happening at a faster pace than ever, largely due to urbanism.
-Mass urbanism is possible because of technology.
-Finally, technology is overloading humanity with information, filtering experiences and removing us further and further away from nature.
+Mass urbanism is enabled by technology.
+Ultimately, technology is overloading humanity with information, filtering experiences and removing us further and further away from nature.